Marcela-Geremias/connect_for/README.md

 ## Project
 This project implements the classic Connect 4 game with the option to play against an AI using two decision-making algorithms: Minimax and Alpha-Beta Pruning.
 The game allows you to choose between these algorithms and configure the search depth (ply) to test the performance of each.
-The encryption key is set as a fixed string ("minhaChaveSecreta"), but it can be easily modified to suit the user's needs.

 ## Layout
 <div align="center">